 14:10 is a lot gentler than Eat Stop Eat, which has two 24-hour zero-calorie fasts a week.

-Eat Stop Eat, like water fasting and dry fasting, are not IF protocols we recommend at SIMPLE.
+Eat Stop Eat, like water fasting and dry fasting, are not intermittent fasting schedules we recommend at Simple.

 It’s not been studied specifically with 14:10, but intermittent fasting generally does not slow metabolism.